DIC100 Series differential interference contrast microscope system

 Step 1

-Linearly polarized light passes through the Nomarski prism, decomposing into two perpendicularly vibrating polarized beams with a certain phase difference
+Linearly polarised light passes through the Nomarski prism, splitting into two orthogonally polarised beams with a defined phase difference.

 Step 2